-- A training video that will give you the inspiration and basic instructions needed to start an effective ministry with connection cards - PowerPoint notes that go with the video - Templates to create your own connection cards - An e-book of this book - An e-book of samples - An ebook of tips and ideas for how to use the materials.
+- A training video that will give you the inspiration and basic instructions needed to start an effective ministry with connection cards. - PowerPoint notes that go with the video. - BONUS Video and PowerPoint notes on overall effective communication on how to make the most of special events as an ongoing outreach tool for your church.